SEPVAL 2023

 Attendance

-SEPVAL will be a primarily in-person working meeting with presentations, discussion sessions, and time built in to work directly with colleagues.
-We will aim to make at least part of the workshop available virtually.
+SEPVAL will be a primarily in-person working meeting with some sessions available virtually.
+Sessions will include presentations, discussion sessions, and time built in to work directly with colleagues.
 The plan for the working meetings is to make sessions as interactive as possible and to make progress on specific tasks as a community.
+The interactive SPHINX-Web tool will be available for people to use during the working meeting to investigate validation of participating models.

 Agenda